-If you need a noise mapping survey as discussed in this article call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need a noise mapping survey as discussed in this article, call us at 1-800-344-4414 or e-mail us at firstname.lastname@example.org for details and a free estimate.

 The usual measurement method is to use a portable noise dosimeter attached to a worker that measures noise exposure as the person moves about the work area.
 However, this does nothing to identify the source and location of the noise.
 It also does not address non-OSHA noise issues such as community noise, noise frequencies, or noise control.
-When conducing a noise survey, a noise map is the most useful means of identifying noise sources and where the noise exposure may be greatest.
+When conducting a noise survey, a noise map is the most useful means of identifying noise sources and where noise exposure may be greatest.

-A noise map is valuable in that it both gives us the ability to identify the noise levels that contribute to a worker’s cumulative exposure AND it indicates where noise reduction efforts need to be focused to achieve OSHA compliance and reduce the possibility of work related hearing loss among employees.
-(The OSHA noise standard is 29 CFR 1910.95 for industry and 29 CFR 1926.52 for construction.)
+A noise map is valuable in that it both gives us the ability to identify the noise levels that contribute to a worker’s cumulative exposure AND it indicates where noise reduction efforts need to be focused to achieve OSHA compliance and reduce the possibility of work-related hearing loss among employees.
+(The OSHA noise standard is 29 CFR 1910.95 for Industry and 29 CFR 1926.52 for Construction).

 During the noise survey, it may be necessary to gather additional details regarding noise such as octave band analysis to identify specific frequencies that are the noise contributors.
 This is important since most noise reduction methods and materials are frequency specific.
-This applies to both OSHA Noise Regulations issues and community noise.
+This applies to both OSHA Noise Regulation issues and community noise.

 I firmly believe that any Hearing Conservation effort in a commercial setting must include both noise dosimetry and noise mapping as the minimum effort to effectively control worker noise exposure.
-These efforts can be added to other hearing conservation activities such as audiometric testing/sampling, hearing protection, worker training and noise central engineering.
+These efforts can be added to other hearing conservation activities such as audiometric testing/sampling, hearing protection, worker training, and noise central engineering.

 Written by Robert E. Sheriff, CIH, CSP

-Our primary service areas for Noise Testing/Sampling are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.